LarsHassler/patternlab-to-gemini/docs/Configuration.md

 > These settings previously were part of the [patternconfigfile](#patternconfigfile).

+#### loadOnSinglePage (default: false)

+If the screenshot of this pattern should be taken on a single page instead of the default styleguide page.
+This is necessary for patterns that have elements that are fixed or absolutely positioned.
+> :warning: If this is active the [selectors](#selectors) config has to be set also

+#### selectors

+An array of custom selectors which are use for the screenshot.
+By default we use the `.sg-pattern-example` inside the `#pattern-id`.
+But for patterns which are [loadOnSinglePage](#loadOnSinglePage-default-false) it's necessary, because there the pattern is not wrapped and instead it is just rendered as child nodes of the body.

 #### screenSizes

 An array of the globally defined [screenSizes](#exclamation-screensizes).
 This will